 These may include skills, certifications, credentials, degrees and other qualifications a hiring manager is looking for in a candidate.

 When creating your resume or cover letter for a specific job, make sure to look at the job requirements for keywords and add the ones you possess.
 If the company is looking for someone with a college degree, make sure to include yours.

 And don’t use abbreviations.
 For example, if you have a Masters of Business Administration, be sure to spell it out in its entirety.
 Do not use the acronym MBA for the degree.
-A bot might not recognize the acronym and reject your resume by mistake.
+A bot might not recognize it and reject your resume by mistake.

 Don’t drone on about career goals

 A good rule of thumb is to not focus on what you’re career goals are, but rather what you can bring to the company.
-Generic career goals could be flagged by the ATS and move your resume to the “No, thank you” pile of applicants.
+Generic career goals could be flagged by the ATS and move your resume to the “No, thank you” pile.

 This is an absolute ‘must’ in resume building!

 Possibly the most important step in creating a resume is to spell check it before you turn it in.
 You might be shocked to know how many people don’t do this simple step and submit resumes littered with errors.